 Zone 2 Training Examples

 Do low-intensity training at a consistent pace.
-Of course, on climbs, you can ride up to 70-75% of your FTP.
+Sure, on climbs, you can ride up to 75% of your FTP.

 It may sound boring, but the most effective and evidence-based workouts are the simplest.
 Zone 2 training remains the most significant part of any cycling training plan.
 For that reason, you should do Zone 2 training all season.